 Andrew Anastasios and Andrew Knight have recently co-written the feature film The Water Diviner.
 The project involved two years of trawling through war diaries, soldiers’ letters and war memorial records, in an office above a cafe in Melbourne.
 It also required spending a month travelling the Aegean coast of Turkey – there’s no hardship they won’t endure for historical accuracy.
-Their Gallipoli epic has been optioned by Hopscotch Films and is due to go into production in 2013.
+Their Gallipoli epic has been directed and stars Russell Crowe, and is due for release on Boxing Day, 2014.

 Less a career and more a dog’s breakfast, Andrew’s working life began in archaeology.
 Armed with a Masters in History and Archaeology from the University of Melbourne and a trowel from the local hardware store, he worked extensively on excavations throughout the Middle East and Turkey.Having failed to locate the Ark of the Covenant, and on the brink of starvation because of the lousy pay, it was time for Andrew to find a proper job.
 Instead he began working as a freelance writer.
 He had a weekly interview-based column in The Age newspaper, Australia’s premium daily broadsheet, and was a regular contributor to Vogue Living.